 Table 2-2.
 OVF Tool Command-Line Options shows all the command-line options.
 Options perform actions only between certain source and target types.
-Table 2-2.
-OVF Tool Command-Line Options shows which source and target types each option works with.
+The table shows source and target types for each option.
 If you specify an option using an irrelevant source or target type, the command does nothing.

 All options can be set using the form --option=value.

-Binary options can be enabled or disabled explicitly.
-For example: --option=true, -- option=false.
+Binary options can be switched on and off explicitly.
+For example: --option=true and --option=false.